okta/okta-developer-docs/packages/@okta/vuepress-site/copyright/index.md

 - Salesforce and the Salesforce logos (in various forms) are trademarks of salesforce.com, Inc.

-- OASIS, SAML, and Security Assertion Markup Language are trademarks of OASIS, the open standards consortium where the <a href="http://saml.xml.org/saml-specifications" target="_blank">SAML specification</a> is owned and developed.
+- OASIS, SAML, and Security Assertion Markup Language are trademarks of OASIS, the open standards consortium where the SAML specification is owned and developed.
 SAML is a copyrighted © work of OASIS Open.
 All rights reserved.

 - Spotify and the Spotify logos (in several variants) are registered trademarks or trademarks of Spotify AB.